 Lately, inquiries about the G1GC Java Garbage Collector have been on the rise (e.g., see this search-lucene.com graph).
 So last Friday we took one of our Search Analytics servers running HBase RegionServer and a semi-recent version of Oracle Java (build 1.7.0_07-b10) and switched it to G1 (-XX:+UseG1GC and no other G1-specific parameters).
-Below are some before and after graphs taken from SPM, which is what we use to monitor all our servers, of course.
+Below are some before and after graphs taken from Sematext Monitoring, which is what we use for server monitoring and, of course, JVM monitoring.
 Click on them for full size.

 Can you tell what time we made the switch?
 If you cannot tell, have a look at the graph below for a more obvious and more dramatic before and after.